Lightwater Valley: Incidents

 On 21 June 2001, 20-year-old Gemma Savage died following an accident the previous day when two carriages collided on Treetop Twister, a spinning Wild Mouse roller coaster, which had opened in May of that year.
 Police decided not to prosecute a maintenance worker, who claimed that he had only received an hour of training on the ride and had not seen its manual.
 Faulty wiring had also caused a malfunction on the ride.
 In October 2004, Deputy Coroner John Sleightholme at Skipton Magistrates' Court ruled death by misadventure.

 Lightwater Valley's owners and electrician Eric Butters admitted to breaching health and safety laws at Leeds Crown Court on 14 November 2006.
 Lightwater Valley Attractions Ltd was charged with failing to ensure the health and safety of riders.
 Butters was charged with failing to ensure safety through his work.
 Both pleaded guilty.
 A French manufacturer, Reverchon Industries SA, was convicted of two charges of failing to ensure the ride's safe design and construction.

-In May 2019, a young boy fell 30 ft from The Twister and was left in critical condition.
+In May 2019, a young boy fell 30 ft from the same ride (now simply called the Twister) and was left in critical condition.
 The ride was sold to a UK based showman at the end of the 2019 season.
 The park was fined £350,000 for health and safety breaches.